electricimp/FactoryTools/README.md

 ## Methods

 #### isFactoryFirmware()
-Supported on the Device *only*.
-If called on the Agent this method will return `null`.
+Supported on the Device and Agent.

-On the Device this method returns `true` if firmware is running in the factory environment, `false` otherwise.
+Returns `true` if firmware is running in the factory environment, `false` otherwise.
 Please note both Factory Fixtures and Devices Under Test (configured via Factory BlinkUp from a Factory Fixture) will return `true`.

 ```Squirrel
 if (FactoryTools.isFactoryFirmware()) {